Pickle Lake: Climate

-Pickle Lake has a humid continental climate that closely borders on a subarctic climate (Köppen Dfb/Dfc), and did have a subarctic climate based on 30-year means as late as 1961 to 1990 before the most extreme impacts of anthropogenic global warming.
+Pickle Lake has a humid continental climate that closely borders on a subarctic climate (Köppen Dfb/Dfc).
 Winters are cold and dry with a January high of -14.3 C and a low of -24.1 C. Snowfall averages 2.57 m with reliable cover from November to April.
 There are 17.3 nights where the temperature will drop below -30 C.

 Summers are warm and wetter but short with a July high of 23.0 C and a low of 12.3 C. There are 4.8 days where the temperature will exceed 30.0 C. Precipitation tends to be higher during the summer months, with each month from June to August averaging 16 days with measurable precipitation.

 The highest temperature ever recorded in Pickle Lake was 40.0 C on 19 June 1933.
 The coldest temperature ever recorded was -51.2 C on 8 February 1934.

 Media

 Pickle Lake's only local media service is the new CJTL-FM, which airs a mixed Christian radio and First Nations format.
 The region is otherwise served through rebroadcasters of services from larger cities such as Thunder Bay, Toronto and Winnipeg.